 Risk reduction tips my help you reduce your risk of experiencing non-consensual Prohibited Conduct such as relationship violence (dating violence/domestic violence), sexual misconduct (sexual assault, sexual exploitation, and sexual or gender-based harassment or stalking.
-These risk reduction tips are not intended to have a victim-blaming tone, as it is recognized that only those who commit acts of sexual misconduct are responsible for their actions.
+These risk reduction tips are not intended to have a victim-blaming tone, as it is recognized that only those who commit acts of Prohibited Conduct are responsible for their actions.

 - If you have limits, make them known as early as possible.

 - Tell a sexual aggressor “NO” clearly and firmly.

 - Try to remove yourself from the physical presence of a sexual aggressor.

 - Find someone nearby and ask for help.

 - Take affirmative responsibility for your alcohol intake/drug use and acknowledge that alcohol/drugs lower your sexual inhibitions and may make you vulnerable to someone who views a drunk or high person as a sexual opportunity.

 - Take care of your friends and ask that they take care of you.
 A real friend will challenge you if you are about to make a mistake.
 Respect them when they do.

 If you find yourself in the position of being the initiator of sexual behavior, you owe sexual respect to your potential partner.
 These suggestions may help you to reduce your risk for being accused of Prohibited Conduct:

 - Clearly communicate your intentions to your sexual partner and give them a chance to clearly relate their intentions to you.